The Sugar Bush at Proulx Farm

 We collect sap starting in late February from our stand of real sugar maple trees.
 The terrain, rich in clay and stones, differs from the sandier soil of many Quebec maple farms.
 The extra minerals give our syrup a uniquely rich maple flavour.

 At Proulx Farm, we only use sap from sugar maple trees.
 Our syrup, maple butter, taffy, maple syrup pie and maple cotton candy are made from 100% pure maple syrup.
 It’s our guarantee.

 - Enjoy our brunch: Brunch is held from 9-3 on weekends, last seating at 2pm (no reservation accepted) but on reservation weekdays.
 Our brunch is also available without reservation during the Ontario March break.

 Brunch reservations are accepted during the Easter long weekend: 9am, 9.30am, 10am, 11am, 11.30am, 12.30pm, 1pm, 2pm

 - Farm & Sugarbush activities: The farm is open for fun activities until 5pm.

 - Visit our farm store.

-- Plan a group visit (by reservation only).
+- Plan a group visit, school visit: (by reservation only).

 There is plenty of parking in the main parking lot at Proulx Farm (1865 O’Toole road).
 We will transport you to the sugar bush by hay ride.
 Or you could park along O’Toole Road, close to the sugar shack at 1757 O’Toole and walk in.